 It is widespread today for people to say, “thank you!” using mobile phones.
 But, believe it or not, nothing beats an old-fashioned handwritten thank-you letter.
 That’s why it is one meaningful way to express gratitude when an individual received a recommendation.
 So, warmly start the letter to make it personal and sincere.
 Naturally address the receiver by a salutation.
 Ideally, a message begins with “Dear (receiver’s name),” it works whether you are sending a former teacher, employer, supervisor, or colleague.
 If it is more personal, try: “Dearest,” “Hi,” or “My friend.”

 Generally, a thank-you message is brief and direct to the point.
 On that note, thank the receiver right away after the salutation.
 Do this by specifying why you are writing an appreciation letter.
-Describe the reason for the message and how it impacted you.
+Please describe the reason for the message and how it impacted you.
 Say, for example, “I am very grateful for the recommendation to support my college application.
 It was a great help for my admission process at the university…” If it seems uncomfortable to write on a blank space, try to jot down the letter on scratch stationery.
 It is helpful, especially if you are not sure what to include in the message.

 Even if the recommendation did not help you, try to think about the trouble the author went for your benefit.
 It must be enough to show the same effort by sending them a thank-you letter.
 Let that person know you care for the recommendation, and it is essential to you.
 The way around this is through sincerity and honesty.
 Afterward, inquire after the receiver.
 In the next few lines, ask some questions and share some news about your life.
 This makes the recipient take more pleasure about your words because it makes all the difference between a dashed-off note and a heartfelt thank-you letter.